 But emailing is only one part of what your Outlook account can do.
 Microsoft has added features such as Calendars, Address Books and integration with Office applications.
 But what you may not know is that you can also send faxes directly from your Outlook email address.

 This new way of faxing has proven to be an essential tool for businesses that fax on a regular basis, Letting them save the time and money they'd be spending with a traditional fax solution.

 In order to fax from Outlook we need two things:

 - An online fax service.

-You can create an Outlook address for free.
-Just head over to Outlook.com and click on "Create a free account".
+To get a free email address, just head over to Outlook.com and click on "Create a free account", then follow the steps to complete your registration.
 We suggest you create a new email address just for dealing with faxes.
 It will prevent clutter and lost faxes in the long run.

 The first thing you'll need to do is create an account with a service of your choice.
 Usually, these services are paid through a monthly subscription that lets you send and receive an allotted number of pages per month.
 This affordable subscription also includes a local or toll-free fax numbers to receive fax on Outlook as well.